 Leadership vs Discipleship

-Leadership is about people leading.
+Leadership is about people leading people.
 Discipleship is about people following Christ.
 These are distinctly different things.
-The goal of leadership is to tap into people’s potential.
-The goal of discipleship is to grow into the fullness of who we are in Christ.
+The goal of leadership is to organize and direct people so they can be utilized as a resource.
+The goal of discipleship is for people to grow into the fullness of who they are in Christ.
 The Bible places a strong emphasis on discipleship.
-On leading… not so much.
+On leadership… not so much.

 The Downside Of Topical Preaching

 Topical preaching is the most common approach to ministering God’s word.
-This means that the speaker chooses a topic they want to present, and then they select scriptures that they feel will help to communicate this topic to their audience.
+This means the speaker chooses a topic they want to preach on, and then they select scriptures that will be utilized to present their topic to their audience.
 In some churches, each sermon will be based on different, random topics, while some churches will do topical series, where several sermons will focus on a particular topic.
 But both of these methods utilize topical preaching, with the speaker choosing the topic they want to focus on.

 Jesus Has Expectations